nnation/pt_disciplined_trading/README.md

 # Background and Settings
 ## Thought Process Behind Settings
-1. **Buy on evidence of good behavior.** I.E. EMAGAIN on a longer outlook (1 hour candles).
+1. **Buy on evidence of good behavior.** I.E. EMASPREAD on a longer outlook (1 hour candles).
 When PT 2.0 comes out, look forward to buying on RSI as an indicator.

 2. **Until PT 2.0 comes out, no buying on a downtrend (yet).** Feel free to change things up in settings.analyzer.json if you want to buy on a downtrend